Aziz Ouhadi: Career

 He won his first national title in the 100 m in 2005.
 Having run a personal best of 10.25 seconds in Sofia in 2009, he was selected for the Moroccan national squad and came fourth in his heat at the 2009 World Championships in Athletics.
-At the 2009 Jeux de la Francophonie a month later he took the silver medal over 100 m behind Ben Youssef Meité.
-He ran for his country in both the 100 m and 200 m at the 2010 African Championships in Athletics and came sixth and fourth in the respective finals.
+At the 2009 Jeux de la Francophonie a month later, he took the silver medal over 100 m behind Ben Youssef Meité.
+He competed in both the 100 m and 200 m at the 2010 African Championships in Athletics and came sixth and fourth in the respective finals.

-Ouhadi developed rapidly in 2011: he improved the Moroccan record three times early in the season, culminating in a 10.09-second victory at the Meeting Grand Prix IAAF de Dakar.
+In 2011, Ouhadi improved the Moroccan record three times early in the season, culminating in a 10.09-second victory at the Meeting Grand Prix IAAF de Dakar.
 He won the 100 m at the IAAF Rabat Meeting and headed to Europe, where he won at the Memorial Primo Nebiolo and Josef Odlozil Memorial.
-He ran in both the sprints at the 2011 Military World Games and won two silver medals, finishing behind Femi Ogunode on both occasions.
+He ran in both the sprints at the 2011 Military World Games and won two silver medals, finishing behind Qatar's Femi Ogunode on both occasions.
 He reached the final of the men's 60 metres at the 2012 World Indoor Championships.

-In 2017 he tested positive for SARMs and was banned from competition for four years between 17 April 2017 and 19 May 2021.
+In 2017, he tested positive for SARMs and was banned from competition for four years between 17 April 2017 and 19 May 2021.